 Introduction

 In the year 2000, approximately 189 member nations adopted what is known as the Millennium Declaration.
 This declaration targets key goals that United Nations summits and international conferences during the late 20th century agreed upon.
 Eight Millennium Development Goals (MDGs) were devised in order to structure the process of development.
 Within these agreed-upon measures, MDG 3 is specifically focused on promoting “gender equality and women’s empowerment”.
-This takes a hard focus on education and more importantly, the employment of women in different jobs within the working sector.
+This takes a hard focus on education, and more importantly, the employment of women in different jobs within the working sector.
 However, MDG3 interprets gender equality on a very narrow scale.
 The target the UN is striving for is linked to education but doesn’t address other crucial factors necessary to have true parity between genders and empower women.

 Over the years, while globally the number of paid women in employment outside of agriculture has increased marginally, North African women remain trapped in an agricultural based bubble when it comes to job opportunities.
 Because of this it stresses the importance of addressing gender equality, and leads to further developments for women overall as stated with, “recognition by member states that gender inequality not only decreases the likelihood of achieving the other goals, but also that advancing gender equality”.
 In addition, the Women in the Middle East and North Africa (MENA) helps classify gender inequality in these regions and the true effectiveness of the efforts trying to reach gender equality.
 This classification is reliant on various human rights tools such as the UN Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), as well as in the Beijing Platform for Action (BPfA) and UN Security Council Resolutions 1325, 1820, 1888 and 1889.
 Despite the use of these tools, the indicators that help determine the number of women earning wages in the non-agricultural sector are limited.
 They help display how much women can potentially earn on their own, but doesn’t account for women working in the agricultural sector specifically in Northern Africa that do not get paid.
 These are the women that informally employed by being unpaid family workers and as a whole, this group of women encompasses two-thirds of employed women in Northern Africa.
 As a result, it is necessary that these issues a dealt with through a body as large as the UNDP address these issues more effectively.